Operating Department Practitioner

-You are responsible for maintaining patients' records, and for controlling the stock of equipment.
+You are also responsible for maintaining patients' records and controlling the stock of equipment.

 While most Operating Department Practitioners are based in operating theatres, anaesthetic areas and recovery rooms, you can also work in many other areas, including accident and emergency departments, intensive care units and special care baby units.

 Being able to read, write and speak Welsh may be an advantage when you’re looking for work in Wales.